Dheeraj1998/Designing-RESTful-APIs/README.md

 1. Flask always requires a return type to be specified in all the different app routes.
 2. Import all required libraries such as Jsonify or requests before using them.
 3. Primary key needs to be defined for any table in SQL alchemy.
+4. 'g' is a container provided by Flask which allows to store information for the lifetime of a request.
+5. Static methods can be used when you don't want to access the parameters in an instance of a class.

 ## Examples
 1. Geocode API